As long as there are businesses, there will be human resources departments to keep them running.

 Both HR specialists and HR managers generally need to have earned a bachelor’s degree, with some companies also looking for managers to have a master’s degree as well.

-Below, we’ll break down the 10 best Master’s in Human Resources schools and what makes them so great.
+Below, we’ll break down 10 of the best Master’s in Human Resources schools and what makes them so great.

 Stony Brook students can earn a Master of Science in Human Resource Management after completing 10 three-credit courses.
 This includes several core classes, such as Foundations of Human Resources, four electives, and a master’s project.